hspahic-cs/BRT-DevOps-interview/README.md

 our application and database deployment.
 Once those are done, we'll schedule a job to migrate our database and create a superuser for testing purposes.

+NOTE: superuser will NOT be created if database is not avaialable.
+Please wait for database to become available before deplying *application/deployment.yaml*

 ```bash
 kubectl apply -f application/configmap.yaml
 sleep 2  # Pause for 2 seconds